LeoIannacone/job-test-gamesys/README.md

 Hi!

-This is my solution the the job test!
+This is my solution to the job test!

 ## Run server
 You have to install deps for the server